Center Junction, Iowa

 Center Junction is an unincorporated village and census-designated place (CDP) in Jones County, Iowa, United States.
-The population was 111 at the 2010 census, at which time it was a city.
+The population was 100 at the 2020 census.
 It is part of the Cedar Rapids Metropolitan Statistical Area.

 Center Junction was once an incorporated city, but following a special election that served as a referendum on the plan, the city council voted in 2015 to sell off its assets, disband, and turn administration over to the county.
 When the council took the action, then-Mayor Sandy Ricklefs cited the town's ailing finances as the primary reason for disbanding.

 History

 Center Junction was laid out in 1871.
 The town promoters hoped the place would become a junction near the geographical center of Jones County, hence the name.
+The population was 198 in 1940.

-There was a junction between the Chicago & North Western Railway and the Chicago, Minneapolis, St. Paul & Pacific Railway at Center Junction for many years.
-The Chicago & North Western discontinued service on the line in 1951.
+There was a junction between the Chicago & Northwestern Railway and the Chicago, Minneapolis, St. Paul & Pacific Railway at Center Junction for many years.
+The Chicago & NorthWestern discontinued service on the line in 1951.